A Note from Brian Balbas, Chief Engineer

 Our maintenance backlog continues to increase causing the performance of our facilities to decrease.

 Due to various factors, primarily funding and staffing, our backlog of facility maintenance continues to grow, causing our service level performance to decline.
 We are working to develop measurement tools and metrics to help establish the magnitudes involved.
 From that, we will develop a plan to reduce our backlog over time.

 Increasing permit requirements results in reduced service levels.

 Meeting new and increased regulatory requirements requires us to redirect resources away from needed maintenance and traditional flood risk reduction efforts.
 We are working with the Bay Area Flood Protection Agencies Association and other agencies in the Bay Area to evaluate the impacts and communicate those to our leaders and the regulatory agencies we work with.

-The FC District will continue implementation of the action plans outlined in the 2015 Annual Report.
+The FC District will continue implementation of the action plans outlined in the first Annual Report published in 2013.
 The key action for the next few years will be to focus on measuring the condition of our facilities and reporting challenges to our leaders with the goal of developing sustainable funding for all our programs.